Robust Equilibria in Concurrent Games: Reduction to multidimensional mean-payoff objectives

-\begin{lemma} If there is a solution to the polyhedron value problem in $\devgame$ then there is one whose encoding is of polynomial size with respect to $\calG$ and the polyhedron given as input. \end{lemma} \begin{proof} If we apply the bound of \cite[Thm.~22]{cav15-long}, to the deviator game, then this shows that if there is a solution there is one of size bounded by $d \cdot P_1(\max\{\size{a_i,b_i} \mid 1 \le i \le k\}, P_6(\size{W}, \size{\Stat \times 2^\Agt}, d), d)$ where $\size{x}$ represents the size of the encoding of the object $x$, $P_1$ and $P_6$ are two polynomial functions, $(a_i,b_i)_{1\le i \le k}$ are the inequations defining the polyhedron, $W$ is the maximal constant occurring in the weights and $d$ is the number of dimension, which in our case is equal to $4 \cdot |\Agt|$.
+\begin{collect*}{appendix-mean-payoff}{ \begin{lemma}\mylabel{Lem}{lem:small-witness} If there is a solution to the polyhedron value problem in $\devgame$ then there is one whose encoding is of polynomial size with respect to $\calG$ and the polyhedron given as input. \end{lemma} }{}{ \begin{proof} If we apply the bound of \cite[Thm.~22]{cav15-long}, to the deviator game, then this shows that if there is a solution there is one of size bounded by $d \cdot P_1(\max\{\size{a_i,b_i} \mid 1 \le i \le k\}, P_6(\size{W}, \size{\Stat \times 2^\Agt}, d), d)$ where $\size{x}$ represents the size of the encoding of the object $x$, $P_1$ and $P_6$ are two polynomial functions, $(a_i,b_i)_{1\le i \le k}$ are the inequations defining the polyhedron, $W$ is the maximal constant occurring in the weights and $d$ is the number of dimension, which in our case is equal to $4 \cdot |\Agt|$.
 The size $\size{\Stat \times 2^\Agt}$ is bounded by $\size{\Stat} + |\Agt|$ (using one bit for each agent in our encoding).
-Thus the global bound is polynomial with respect to the game $\calG$. \end{proof} What remains to be proved to adapt our algorithm, is that queries for the value problem in the deviator game can be done in space polynomial with respect to the original game.
-This is the goal of the next section, by considering small parts of the deviator game called fixed coalition games.
+Thus the global bound is polynomial with respect to the game $\calG$. \end{proof} }{} \end{collect*} We can therefore enumerate all possible solutions in polynomial space.
+To obtain an polynomial space algorithm, we must be able to check one solution in polynomial space as well.
+This account to show that queries for the value problem in the deviator game can be done in space polynomial with respect to the original game.
+This is the goal of the next section, and it is done by considering small parts of the deviator game called fixed coalition games.